Best 90s Country Singers – 53 Artists and Bands to Know About

 If Bubba Can Dance (I Can Too) 1994

 Shenandoah delivered a mix of heartfelt ballads and upbeat honky-tonk songs, making them a key band of the ’90s.
 With hits like “Next to You, Next to Me” and “I Want to Be Loved Like That,” they brought a traditional country sound that resonated with fans.
-Their songs often dealt with love and small-town life, capturing the spirit of the decade.

 48. The Mavericks